ivoleitao/shadertoy/packages/shadertoy_client/README.md

 You can use this library with one of the following classes:
 * [`ShadertoyWSClient`](https://github.com/ivoleitao/shadertoy_client/blob/develop/lib/src/ws/ws_client.dart), for the REST API.
 This client can only provide shaders made available with the `public+api` privacy settings
 * [`ShadertoySiteClient`](https://github.com/ivoleitao/shadertoy_client/blob/develop/lib/src/site/site_client.dart) for the Site API.
 This client provides all the shaders currently available in the [Shadertoy](https://www.shadertoy.com) website
-* [`ShadertoyHybridClient`](https://github.com/ivoleitao/shadertoy_client/blob/develop/lib/src/hybrid/hybrid_client.dart), which allows the user to constrain the requests to shaders with `public+api` privacy settings while complementing the base REST API with some additional operations only available in the Site API.
+* [`ShadertoyHybridClient`](https://github.com/ivoleitao/shadertoy_client/blob/develop/lib/src/hybrid/hybrid_client.dart), which allows the user to (optionally) constrain the requests to shaders with `public+api` privacy settings while complementing the base REST API with some additional operations only available in the Site API.

 ### ShadertoyWSClient